RiccardoMoro/LongPressPopup/README.md

 https://youtu.be/oSETieldmyw <br /> <br />

 A library that let you implement a behaviour similar to the Instagram's <br />
-long press to show detail one, with the option to put every kind of views inside it, <br />
+long-press to show detail, with the option to put every kind of views inside it, <br />
 (even web views, lists, pagers and so on) show tooltips on drag over <br />
 and handle the release of the finger over Views <br />